MetPX/sarracenia/docs/source/Explanation/Concepts.rst

 An AMQP Server is called a broker.
 A *broker* is sometimes used to refer to the software, other times server running the broker software (same confusion as *web server*.)
 In the above diagram, AMQP vocabulary is in Orange, and Sarracenia terms are in blue.
 There are many different broker software implementations.
 In our implementations we use rabbitmq.
 We are not trying to be rabbitmq specific, but it is to be noted that management functions differ between implementations.

 *Queues* are usually taken care of transparently, but it is important to know that:
-   - A consumer/subscriber creates a queue to receive messages.
+   - A consumer/subscriber creates a queue to receive notification messages.
    - Consumer queues are *bound* to exchanges (AMQP-speak)
    - MQTT equivalent: *client-id*

 An *exchange* is a matchmaker between *publisher* and *consumer queues*:
-   - A message arrives from a publisher.
+   - A notification message arrives from a publisher.
-   - message goes to the exchange, is anyone interested in this message?
+   - notification message goes to the exchange, is anyone interested in this notification message?
-   - in a *topic based exchange*, the message topic provides the *exchange key*.
+   - in a *topic based exchange*, the notification message topic provides the *exchange key*.
-   - interested: compare message key to the bindings of *consumer queues*.
+   - interested: compare notification message key to the bindings of *consumer queues*.
-   - message is routed to interested *consumer queues*, or dropped if there aren't any.
+   - notification message is routed to interested *consumer queues*, or dropped if there aren't any.
    - concept does not exist in MQTT, used as root of the topic hierarchy.

-Multiple processes can share a *queue*, they just take turns removing messages from it:
+Multiple processes can share a *queue*, they just take turns removing notification messages from it:
    - This is used heavily for sr_sarra and sr_subcribe multiple instances.
    - Same concept is available as *shared subscriptions* in MQTT.